dhanushreddy291/docstring-generator/README.md

 # Docstring Generator GitHub Action

-This is a GitHub Action that automatically generates docstrings for Python functions using OpenAI's GPT-3 language model.
+This is a GitHub Action that automatically generates docstrings for Python functions using OpenAI's GPT-3 API.

 ## Usage